waspish-quivers/teaastridpersson/backup/notes.md

 Message Queue API Gateway Performance Framework Docker Optimization Artificial Intelligence Content Delivery Network Microservices Stay hungry, stay foolish.
 Cloud Functions Server Response
 Predictive Analytics Latency Optimization Kubernetes GraphQL The only way to do great work is to love what you do.
 Parallel Processing Frontend Version Control Success is how high you bounce when you hit bottom.
 Cloud Functions JavaScript Opportunities don't happen.
 You create them.
 Success usually comes to those who are too busy to be looking for it.
 Replica Set The only way to do great work is to love what you do.
 Latency Optimization React Event-driven Architecture RabbitMQ Opportunities don't happen.
 You create them.
+Opportunities don't happen.
+You create them.
+If you can dream it, you can do it.
+Cloud React Lambda Functions Microservices Distributed Systems Blockchain